 Senior dogs face considerable risks during labor.
 In case the dog experiences whelping complications, having her in a box allows you to quickly and conveniently pick her and her puppies up and carry them to the vet.

 It is also important to have the whelping box ready well before the due date.
 This way, the dog can take her time getting accustomed to it.
 The box should be dry and warm and give her the privacy she needs as well as accommodate her frame comfortably.

 Caring for your dog after whelping

 After whelping, senior dogs are susceptible to health issues such as uterine infection and mastitis.
 While reddish secretions are normal after whelping, black secretions are signs of uterine infection.
-You should also inspect her nipples for redness or swelling, as this is a sign of mastitis.
+You should also inspect her chest for redness or swelling, as this is a sign of mastitis.

 Make sure to observe your dog after she gives birth.
 If she’s ignoring her puppies, having spasms, or refusing to eat, take her to the vet as soon as possible.

 Reproductive issues in both male and female dogs

 Intact male dogs are at risk of benign prostatic hyperplasia (BPH) and prostatitis, two common prostate diseases.
 The older they get, the more they run the risk of contracting these diseases.
 BPH can cause infertility in dogs and can be very painful.

 Pyometra or infection in the uterus affects older female dogs who have spent several cycles without getting pregnant.
 This problem can usually be cured by spaying the dog.
 Aged females may also have orthopedic issues, which can make whelping or giving birth to puppies difficult.
 A prolapsed uterus is a rare condition that can cause spontaneous abortion in dogs.